puppeteer/puppeteer/docs/api.md

 - `...args` <...[Serializable]|[JSHandle]> Arguments to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

-This method runs `document.querySelectorAll` within the frame and passes it as the first argument to `pageFunction`.
+This method runs `Array.from(document.querySelectorAll(selector))` within the frame and passes it as the first argument to `pageFunction`.

 If `pageFunction` returns a [Promise], then `frame.$$eval` would wait for the promise to resolve and return its value.